-- (1) The 30-hour module on basic appraisal principles; - (2) The 30-hour module on basic appraisal procedures; and - (3) The 15-hour national USPAP course or its equivalent.
+(1) The 30-hour module on basic appraisal principles;

+(2) The 30-hour module on basic appraisal procedures; and

+(3) The 15-hour national USPAP course or its equivalent.

 b.
-Beginning January 1, 2015, the initial qualifying education must be completed no more than five years prior to the date of application.
+The initial qualifying education must be completed no more than five years prior to the date of application.

 4.1(2) Training.
-Effective January 1, 2015, prior to registration as an associate, a person must complete a course that complies with the specifications for course content established by the AQB specifically oriented to the requirements and responsibilities of supervisory appraisers and associate appraisers.
+Prior to registration as an associate, a person must complete a course that complies with the specifications for course content established by the AQB specifically oriented to the requirements and responsibilities of supervisory appraisers and associate appraisers.
 The course must be completed before the person can obtain an associate credential.
 This course cannot be applied toward the required hours of qualifying or continuing education.